Hurghada Tours to Luxor

 Temples of Karnak

 Karnak Temple: It is the largest temple complex in the ancient world.
 Amazingly, it represents the achievement of many generations of ancient builders and pharaohs.
 Its old name is Ipet-isut, meaning “the most sacred of places.”
-Continuously the building of this complex temple lasted more than two thousand years.
+The building of this complex temple has lasted more than two thousand years.
 It comprises three main temples, smaller enclosed temples, and several outer temples on 247 acres.
 The great “Hypostyle Hall” is an incredible forest of giant pillars.

 The time taken to build and develop Karnak is the crucial difference between it and most of Egypt’s other temples and sites.
 It took a long time to arrive at its final shape.
-Here, we are not talking about a single temple; but a complex of temples.
+Here, we are not talking about a single temple but a complex of temples.
 As an ancient Egyptian temple, its construction started in the Middle Kingdom and continued to Ptolemaic times.
 Almost all the rulers of Ancient Egypt left their mark in this vast and colossal complex.
 In total, approximately thirty pharaohs contributed to the buildings.
 This construction and renovation process has led to size, complexity, and diversity not seen elsewhere.
 It is the largest religious building ever made, covering about 200 acres!
 Additionally, it was a place of pilgrimage for nearly 2,000 years.

 Luxor Temple